 The relationship between tax rates and job growth has long been a source of debate between Democrats and Republicans.
 It is often assumed that lower taxes free up capital for job creation, and this argument certainly has an advantage of feeling intuitive, despite its apparent lack of empirical evidence.
 This graphic below attempts to explain how high tax rates may actually spur job growth (by pushing companies to hire employees instead of paying so much in taxes).

 Muddling the tax rates

-Fearing that knowledge that today’s top marginal tax rates are actually quite low might open up people to the idea of raising the top marginal income taxes, anti-tax activists often respond by muddling the total tax rate as a percentage of GDP collected in order to argue that higher tax rates on the top don’t lead to greater overall collection, or that the top earners are paying an ever higher percentage of the income taxes.
-What they leave out of course, is that lowering the top marginal tax rates have led middle and lower earners to shoulder a higher percentage of the overall tax burden, which has been shifted onto payroll taxes (of which lower and middle income earners pay a higher percentage than higher earners).
+Fearing that knowledge that today’s top marginal tax rates are actually quite low might open up people to the idea of raising the top marginal income taxes, anti-tax activists often respond by muddling the total tax rate as a percentage of GDP collected in order to argue that higher tax rates on the top don’t lead to greater overall collection, or that the top earners are paying an even higher percentage of the income taxes.
+What they leave out, of course, is that lowering the top marginal tax rates have led middle and lower earners to shoulder a higher percentage of the overall tax burden, which has been shifted onto payroll taxes (of which lower and middle-income earners pay a higher percentage than higher earners).

 - Bernie Sanders And The 90% Income Tax Rate That He Does Not Call For

 - Income tax rates were 90 percent under Eisenhower, Sanders says

 - Real Tax Reform Policies that Sen. Sanders Has Proposed

 - Trump: Bernie Sanders wants to tax ‘you people’ at 90 percent